pusher/pusher-websocket-swift/README.md

 Carthage will produce a number of frameworks.
 Which of those you need to include in you project depends on which features you are using:

 - If you **are not** using the end-to-end encryption features, you need to include the following framework binaries from the `Carthage/Build` directory: `PusherSwift` and `Reachability`
-- If you **are** using the end-to-end encryption features, you need to include the following framework binaries from the `Carthage/Build` directory: `PusherSwiftWithEncryption`, `Sodium` and `Reachability`
+- If you **are** using the end-to-end encryption features, you need to include the following framework binaries from the `Carthage/Build` directory: `PusherSwiftWithEncryption`, `TweetNacl` and `Reachability`

 #### Xcode 12 considerations